How can people and nature coexist?

 some once regarded as green scare-mongering are now mainstream issues.

-There is a growing awareness of the problems of how the environment
+There is a growing awareness of the difficulties in ensuring the environment

-should co-exist with modern lifestyles.
+can co-exist sustainably with modern lifestyles.
 To what extent should jobs come

 before the environment e.g. threatened species?
 Does a concern for the

-considerations more important than short term ones?
-If so, how does that
+considerations more important than the short term ones dictated by election cycles?

 Should we protect key areas for conservation and exploit the rest of